Inscape Magazine Art, Culture, Criticism & Literature at Pasadena City College

 The Creative Writing program at Pasadena City College is a hidden secret no more!
 Enroll in Creative Writing classes taught by award-winning Creative Writing Faculty, including Brian Adler, Akilah Brown, Emily Fernandez, Brian Kennedy, E. Kathy Kottaras, Kirsten Ogden, Manuel Perea, Elsie Rivas-Gomez, and more!
 Our Creative Writing program boasts an outstanding Writer-in-Residence program each Fall funded with a generous partnership with the Pasadena Festival of Women Authors, and a top-rate Visiting Writer's Series co-funded by the Student Services Fund and your generous donations.
 Past visiting writers include: Adrian Cepeda, Mike "The Poet" Sonksen, Genevieve Kaplan, Sean Bernard, Steph Cha, Morgan Parker, Natasha Deon, Angela Morris, Devi S. Laskar, Viet Thanh Nguyen, Jimmy Santiago Baca, Cory "Bess Kepp" Cofer, Dan Kwong, Brandon Cesmat, Javier Zamora, Mel Donalson, Urith Walker, Luivette Resto, Brian Turner, and more!

 Disclaimer: The content and ideas of Inscape reflect the editorial taste of the student staff and the views and ideas of the individual authors and artists.
 The magazine and its content is not meant to reflect the views or ideas of Pasadena City College or the PCC Board of Trustees.
 All rights remain with the authors and artists.
 Inscape reserves the right to reprint in anthology or for promotional purposes the content accepted for publication.
 Our staff is also open to providing editing suggestions for writers's works that will be considered for publication in the magazine.
 Inscape is a non-profit, educational magazine and authors and artists are not paid for their work.
-However, authors and artists published in the print magazine receive 2 copies of the print magazine when provided with an SASE, or they can pick up a copy in the English Department, C245 at Pasadena City College.
+However, authors and artists published in the print magazine receive a copy of the print magazine when provided with an SASE, or they can pick up a copy in the English Department, C245 at Pasadena City College.